 An accumulated GPA of 2.67 or above in the courses applying to the Business minor.

 A UFV residency requirement of at least 50% of the courses applying to the

 Time required for program completion

 Completion of a Business minor would be done concurrently with completion of the bachelor's degree in the chosen major field of study.
 Courses needed to fulfill prerequisite requirements can be taken without additional time for degree completion provided the student declares his/her major and minor early enough to plan for the prerequisite requirements of upper-level courses.

 30 credits required including a 100-level Economics course, plus four lower-level Business courses, and five upper-level Business courses, numbered 300 and above

 (one of which may be an Economics course).

 Note 1: Depending on the courses selected, some additional prerequisite courses may be required.

-Note 2: Students should consult the Business Administration department and course prerequisite information in the calendar, as additional courses outside of the minor requirements may be needed for many upper-level electives, depending on the minor and courses selected.
+Note 2: Students should consult course prerequisite information in the calendar and a School of Business program advisor, as additional courses outside of the minor requirements may be needed for many upper-level electives, depending on the minor and courses selected.

 Five upper-level courses (numbered 300 or above): four from business and one from business or economics.